 For sites with multiple languages, you should create a crawler per language.
 You can also crawl multiple domains for the same language if they have a similar HTML structure for setting the page title, description, and if set, category and image.

 In domains to be crawled, enter the URL(s) that should be indexed.
 These URLs will serve as the base, or starting place, for the crawler to begin the index.
 If there are sections of the website you do not want to include in the crawl, enter the string under URLs to be excluded from the crawler.
 This is helpful if you would like to exclude old archives from appearing in search.
 To exclude specific pages, you will want to go to Tools > Excluded pages to configure that setup.

 Respect noindex meta tag and robots.txt:, the guidelines set within the robots.txt file will be followed by the crawler.
 For example, if the command disallow: / is set, the crawler will not index the site.
 If the box is not selected, the crawler will disregard any guidelines set by the robots.txt file.
 You can typically find a robot.txt file by entering YOURWEBSITE.COM/robots.txt.
 This setting is enabled by default for all crawlers.

 Crawler type: The Crawler type is used to index content on a website.

 The Person type of crawler is used when crawling a directory of contacts to find specific names.
 It's not a recommended solution to change a crawler to "Person" if the content is not only people.

-Whitelist URLs: When a URL is whitelisted, the crawler will crawl and index the page, but it will not index any other pages or content beyond it.
+When a URL is whitelisted, the crawler will index a page that contains this URL if it is encountered during the crawl.
 This is helpful if there is a different domain or page you would like to include in the index but not the whole website.
-For example, if you are in the legal industry, you may want to include the home page to the local bar association website and not the whole website.
-If you’re in healthcare, you may want to include the home page for a medical dictionary and not the whole website.
+For example, if you are in the legal industry, you may want to include a page to the local bar association website and not necessarily the whole website.

 Fields to be crawled for content pages